 - Continue to get in trouble with the law

 But even with their messy lives, they still don’t know if they can succeed at recovery.

-What I’d like them to know is that recovery offers us a chance to live, enjoying the rewards of our efforts and opportunities to do more than exist or keep our head above water.
+What I’d like them to know is that recovery offers us a chance to live, enjoy the rewards of our efforts, and opportunities to do more than exist or keep our head above water.

 Changing the Status Quo

 I can’t take credit for stopping on my own.
 In 1988, five caring individuals from Brenau University staged an intervention on me.
 They gave me an ultimatum; go to treatment that night or be fired.
 They also told me that they cared for me and believed that I could find the resolve to accept the help offered by treatment.

 I think this combination of boundaries on behavior and demonstrating faith gave me the resolve, discipline, and desire to receive the help that allowed this intervention to work.
 It’s been over 33 years without a relapse.
 I still consider this help the most important I have ever received.

 If you don’t have people encouraging you to make changes, or you’re scared you’ll fail, let me encourage you.